-Jelly Bean past 50 percent adoption in latest Android distribution numbersAlex Wagner - Deputy Managing Editor, News Desk
+Jelly Bean past 50 percent adoption in latest Android distribution numbersAlex Wagner - Editorial Director of News and Content

 We've officially entered November!
 Know what that means?
 It's also time to check the Android platform distribution numbers!
 These stats show which versions of Android are running on the devices that've checked into the Google Play Store app in the seven-day period ending on Nov.
 1, giving developers and other curious parties an idea of how widely used each version of the platform is.